dukelec/cdnet/Readme.md

 ```
 Example of `device_info`:
   `M: model; S: serial id; HW: hardware version; SW: software version` ...
-Field order is not essential, but the model field should be included at a minimum.
+Field order is not important; it is recommended to include the model field at least.